phluid61/internet-drafts/file-scheme/draft.md

                   / host
 ~~~~~~~~~~

+The `host` is the fully qualified domain name of the system on which
+the file is accessible.
+This allows a client on another system to know
+that it cannot access the file system, or perhaps to use some other
+local mecahnism to access the file.

 As a special case, the `file-auth` rule can match the string
 "localhost" which is interpreted as "the machine from which the URI is
 being interpreted," exactly as if no authority were present.
-Some current usages of the scheme incorrectly interpret the string
+Some current usages of the scheme incorrectly interpret all values in
-"localhost" in the authority of a file URI as non-local.
+the authority of a file URI, including "localhost", as non-local.
+Yet others interpret any value as local, even if the `host` does not
+resolve to the local machine.
 To maximise compatibility with previous specifications, users MAY
 choose to include an `auth-path` with no `file-auth` when creating a
 URI.